-States with diplomatic presence in Kenya should respect the sovereignty of state and the democratic rights of the Kenyan people during elections without interfe in the decision making process of the citizens.
-However, as friends of Kenya, viola the International Covenant on Civil and Political Rights, The International Covenant on Economic, Social and Cultural Rights, the ICERD, the CEDAW, the CAT and the CRC among others may allow them to speak on international norms regarding the behavior of the Kenyan government in relation to its citizens.
+States with diplomatic presence in Kenya should respect the sovereignty of the state and the democratic rights of the Kenyan people during elections without interfering in the decision making process of the citizens.
+However, as friends of Kenya, violations to Human rights as spelt out in the UDHR as well as other international treaties such as the International Covenant on Civil and Political Rights, The International Covenant on Economic, Social and Cultural Rights, the ICERD, the CEDAW, the CAT and the CRC among others may allow them to speak on international norms regarding the behavior of the Kenyan government in relation to its citizens.
 I would recommend for the Kenya Ministry of Foreign Affairs and International Trade to formulate a policy paper on communications and Kenya's relations with diplomatic missions in the country.
 The policy paper should be balanced, providing guidelines on how these statements can be made during the electoral period but most importantly allowing for the fundamental rights and freedoms enshrined within the Kenya constitution to be respected especially freedoms of speech and associations as well as respect of the Vienna Convention on diplomatic relations.